Criminal procedure in California: Citation instead of arrest

-Alternatively, instead of arrest the police may choose to issue a citation (i.e. "notice to appear in court") if the police believe the risk of the defendant not showing up to court for arraignment (see next section below) is low.
-The effect is the same as arrest, but the defendant does not have to be handcuffed and taken to jail and instead remains free as long as they go to their arraignment.
-If the defendant fails to appear in court for their scheduled arraignment, the judge will most likely issue an arrest warrant and the police will then go into the community, find the defendant, and take them into custody.
+Instead of arrest the police may choose to issue a citation (i.e. "notice to appear in court") with the condition that the person assures (in writing) they will appear in court and isn't a threat to the public.
+The effect is the same as arrest; if the defendant fails to show up in court for their scheduled arraignment, the judge will issue an arrest warrant.

 Search

-After being arrested, the defendant may be searched by the police.
-If the police would like to search a person or their property before making an arrest, they must have probable cause to do so or a signed search warrant from a judge.
-A search warrant is different from an arrest warrant.
+Before or after an arrest is made, the police may search a person or their property if they have a search warrant.
+The search warrant must clearly indicate what the police plan to search (person or property) and what they are authorized to take in as evidence connected to a crime.
+There are a few exceptions that can occur in which a search is made without proper documentation; however there are protections in place to prevent the police from performing involuntary searches.

 Interrogation

-If the police want to interrogate the defendant, they must first read the Miranda warning to the defendant, advising them of their rights.
-The defendant does not have to answer any questions of the police.
+To interrogate the defendant, the police must first read the Miranda warning to the defendant, advising them of their rights.
+However, an individual may plead the Fifth in order to not self-incriminate when asked questions by the police.

 Pre-trial custody

 Upon arrest, the police will take the defendant to the local (city or county) pre-trial jail.
 This differs from state prison.
 Prison is for defendants that have been convicted of a crime after a trial and are now serving their sentence.
 After taking the defendant to jail, the police may decide to release the defendant with a notice-to-appear in court for their arraignment.
-The police cannot release the defendant on bail before the arraignment because the judge is required to set the bail amount.